Rent a Car in Miyazaki? Driving the Nichinan Coast with Family

 Why Miyazaki is Different from Fukuoka

 Miyazaki is the opposite.
-While there is a train line that runs down the coast, services can be infrequent (sometimes once an hour or less in rural areas), and the train stations are often a significant walk from the actual attractions.
+There is a train line down the coast, but services can be infrequent (sometimes once an hour or less in rural areas).

 The “Nap Trap” Advantage